Hydrospheredata/hydro-serving/docs/src/main/paradox/getting-started/serving-simple-model.md

     --data '{"x": [[1, 1],[1, 1]]}' 'http://localhost/gateway/application/linear_regression'
 ```

-For more information about invoking applications refer to this
+For more information about invoking applications, refer to this
 [page](../how-to/invoke-applications.html).

 ### gRPC API call